KeppySoftware/OmniMIDI/README.md

   A fork of the original <a href="https://github.com/kode54/BASSMIDI-Driver">BASSMIDI Driver by Kode54</a>, with new functions.
 </p>

+## Reviews
+### [Gingeas](https://www.youtube.com/user/gingeas), famous YouTuber who uploads Black MIDI videos:
+_"Extremely high utility driver.<br />
+I believe that you can make good audio with any driver (even TiMidity and BASSMIDI), but the driver changes the effort needed.<br />
+I could spend 30 min - 2 hours making perfect audio in BASSMIDI that can be done with Keppy's Synthesizer in maybe 5 - 20 minutes due to its streamlined efficiency as well as its tools.<br />
+Even though Keppy's Synthesizer by far has the highest performance out of all drivers I've used, the big selling point to the synth is the utility from its tools, such as the debug window and the SoundFont manager system."_

 ## What's so special about your driver that makes it different from the others out there?
 This driver has unique features, such as:
 - Automatic rendering recovery.
 The driver will **always** try to give you the best audio quality, no matter what MIDI you're trying to play.